 Fisher Investments UK believes it is important to help clients stay disciplined to their long-term investment strategy through the emotional peaks and troughs of stock market cycles.
 That’s why its service model is built on providing high-touch client service and client education.

-We believe there are two ways a bear market starts: The Wall and The Wallop.
+We believe there are two ways a bear market starts: The Wall or The Wallop.
 The Wall—a short name for our term the 'wall of worry'—refers to the many worries, current events and market volatility investors encounter during a bull market cycle.
 As long as investors are still fearful, the bull market should keep charging on, but when investors become euphoric, it could be a sign that a bear market is near.
 On the other hand, the Wallop refers to a big, bad surprise that has the strength to knock several trillion pounds off global GDP, against all expectation and indicators.
 Some examples of potential wallops include world wars, regulatory changes and extreme changes to monetary supply.